The Columbia Science Review

 - Present an open platform for students to publish their opinions, thoughts, and insight on scientific topics.

 The Columbia Science Review (CSR) was formed in the summer of 2003 by Daniel Tannenbaum and Nan Ma, the founding Editor-in-Chiefs of CSR.
-Members and writers of CSR strive to elevate knowledge and awareness of science and technology in the Columbia community through its bi-annual issues, featuring informative scientific articles written by Columbia undergraduates.
+Members and writers of CSR strive to elevate knowledge and awareness of science and technology in the Columbia community through its bi-annual issues and online content, featuring informative scientific articles written by Columbia undergraduates.

 When CSR was founded, many science groups existed in Columbia, but there was no science publication group that sought to bring science and the general public closer.
 Therefore, CSR founded a science publication that was to be created and read by the Columbia community.
 Due to the jargon and technicalities inherent in scientific writing, science articles are often difficult to understand and frustrating to read.
 For this reason, CSR aims to publish easy-to-read articles that can be understood by an audience of various backgrounds.